d4v3y0rk/llm_catcher/README.md

 Stop debugging the old-fashioned way.
 Catch the errors, not the headaches!

+> ⚠️ **Note**: This project is under active development and may include breaking changes.
+See [Version Notice](#version-notice) for details.

 ## Features

 - Exception diagnosis using LLMs (Ollama or OpenAI)
 - Support for local LLMs through Ollama
 - OpenAI integration for cloud-based models
+- Multiple error handling approaches:
+  - Function decorators for automatic diagnosis
+  - Try/except blocks for manual control
+  - Global exception handler for unhandled errors from imported modules
 - Both synchronous and asynchronous APIs
 - Flexible configuration through environment variables or config file